Summary

 Explanation

-This formula relies on on a specific behavior of INDEX - although it seems that INDEX returns the value at a particular location, it actually returns the reference to the location.
+This formula relies on a specific behavior of INDEX — although it seems that INDEX returns the value at a particular location, it actually returns a reference to the location.
 In most formulas, you wouldn't notice the difference – Excel simply evaluates the reference and returns the value.
 This formula uses this feature to construct a dynamic range based on worksheet input.

 Inside the sum function, the first reference is simply the first cell in the range that covers all possible cells: